html2rss logo

 The selectors

-To build a valid RSS 2.0 item each item has to have at least a title or a description.
+To build a valid RSS 2.0 item, you need at least a title or a description.
+You can have both.

-Your selectors can contain arbitrary selector names, but only these will make it into the RSS feed:
+Your selectors hash can contain arbitrary named selectors, but only a few will make it into the RSS feed (due to the RSS 2.0 specification):

 RSS 2.0 tag name in html2rss remark